 October 18, 2022

 If you are looking for a new HVAC unit, chances are you’ll stumble upon the acronym BTU.
-BTU stands for British thermal unit, which is a unit of measurement that indicates how much energy your air conditioner uses to eliminate heat from your home in an hour.
-BTU is an important metric to consider when selecting the right size air conditioner for your home.
+BTU stands for British Thermal Unit.
+This is a unit of measurement that indicates how much energy your air conditioner uses in an hour.
+Understanding what BTU means will help you select the right size air conditioner for your home.

 Why BTU Is Significant When Buying an HVAC Unit

-In order to get the importance of BTU when selecting an HVAC unit, you need to understand how the air conditioner works.
+In order to understand the importance of BTUs, you need to understand how the air conditioner works.
 Air conditioners remove heat from your home’s indoor air and circulate it outside the house.
-The interior part of the air conditioner is made of coils and fans that replace the hot humid air with the cool air within your ductwork system.
+Coils and fans make up the inside of your air conditioner.
+These replace the hot humid air with the cool air within your ductwork system.

 When the HVAC unit removes heat from your home, it is similar to moving energy.
 The BTU measurement indicates how much energy your AC system will consume in order to eliminate the heat from your house.
-Therefore, if your HVAC unit has 12,000 BTUs, it means that the HVAC unit consumes 12,000 BTUs of heat each hour to remove the warm, humid air from your house.
+Therefore, if your HVAC unit has 12,000 BTUs, it means that the HVAC unit consumes 12,000 BTUs of heat each hour.

-BTU is not just used as a unit of measurement in HVAC units.
-It is also used around the world to measure the amount of heat required to increase or lower a pound of water by 1 degree Fahrenheit.
-BTU is used to rate the transfer of energy in heat pumps, cooking devices, furnaces, and other heating devices.
+We don’t only use BTUs for HVAC units.
+BTUs measure the amount of heat required to increase or lower a pound of water by 1 degree Fahrenheit.
+Heat pumps, cooking devices, furnaces, and other heating devices are all also measured by BTUs.

 HVAC professionals use the BTU measurement to measure both heat loss and heat gain.
-This is why we recommend consulting with our HVAC experts when buying an HVAC unit to ensure that you buy the unit with the right number of British thermal units for your home.
+This is why we recommend consulting with our HVAC experts when buying an HVAC unit.
+This ensures that you buy the unit with the right number of British thermal units for your home.

-Buying an HVAC unit that has too many British thermal units for the size of your home will lead to an increase in energy costs.
-This is because the HVAC unit will run for a shorter time period, causing it to consume more energy than an HVAC unit with lower BTUs.
-An HVAC unit with BTUs that exceed the required square footage of your home will experience more forces of wear and tear because of its frequent on-and-off cycle.
+A unit with too many BTUs for the size of your home will lead to an increase in energy costs.
+This is because the HVAC unit will run for shorter intervals, and then shut off.
+This ends up causing it to consume more energy than an HVAC unit with lower BTUs.
+This frequent on-off cycle will also increase the wear and tear on your unit.

 Is an HVAC unit with too few BTUs better for your home?
 No. Getting an HVAC unit without enough BTUs will cause your AC to require frequent troubleshooting.
-The air conditioner may never turn off because it does not have the capacity to reach the temperature required to cool the space.
+Your ac will continue to run and run, never quite managing to cool your home.
 This will create uneven temperatures throughout your house while also costing you high energy bills.

-If you want to avoid the above issues, it is essential that you know the right BTUs for your home when buying an HVAC unit.
-Also, the number of BTUs that your home requires will help you determine whether you need a ductless unit or a central AC unit.
+If you want to avoid the above issues, you’ll need to figure out the right amount of BTUs for your home.
+This will also help you determine whether you need a ductless unit or a central AC unit.

 How to Choose the Right BTU Rating for Your HVAC System